 “How we treat the child, the child will grow up to treat the world” -Pam Leo

-My interest in positive change and creating a better future always has me thinking about children and the world they will inherit.
-A few years back I was fortunate enough to meet Robin Grille, Author of “Parenting for a Peaceful World” and “Heart to Heart Parenting”, at a conference in Southern California.
+My interest in creating a better future always has me thinking about children and the world they will inherit.
+A few years back I was fortunate enough to meet Robin Grille, Author of Parenting for a Peaceful World and Heart to Heart Parenting, at a conference hosted by The Association for Prenatal and Perinatal Psychology and Health in Southern California.

 I wrote Robin and asked him if he would write a distilled synopsis of the most vital and inviting portions of information from his book for a short web-video.
-I also asked Aja to read Robins words and record a voice-over, and I would collect images from the web to montage to help tell the story.
+I also asked Aja to read Robins words and record a voice-over, and I would collect images from the web and create a montage to help tell the story.
 All agreed, and were quite excited at the end result.

+Check out the Good-News Blog by Robin Grille which he submitted as a guest blogger to this site.
+You can get involved by learning about The Children’s Well-Being Manifesto.
 The second photo in this video belongs to Food For The Poor, Inc. please visit their site to learn more about their work.